-- Body tissue - Family, ... and blood - Meat - Meat off shelf - Shelf designed for meat - The aggregate of the muscles, fat, and other tissues which
+- Body tissue - Family, ... and blood - Meat - Meat off shelf - Reinforce rickety shelf - Shelf designed for meat - The aggregate of the muscles, fat, and other tissues which

 cover the framework of bones in man and other animals; especially, the

-- Fruit - prickly shrub with red berries - Red fruit - Soft fruit - The thimble-shaped fruit of the Rubus Idaeus and other
+- Fruit - prickly shrub with red berries - Red fruit - Soft fruit - Summer fruit - The thimble-shaped fruit of the Rubus Idaeus and other

 similar brambles; as, the black, the red, and the white raspberry. - The shrub bearing this fruit.

-- Ban an African leader’s fruit - Cuban analyst uses crop that can be split - Cuban analyst uses republic crop that can be split - Curved fruit - Dessert, ... split - Fruit - Fruit type
+- Bachelor joins grandma for fruit - Ban an African leader’s fruit - Cliché treat for a monkey - Cuban analyst uses crop that can be split - Cuban analyst uses republic crop that can be split - Curved fruit - Dessert, ... split

 - Bramble - Soft fruit - The fruit of several species of bramble (Rubus); also,